Ruin0x11/elona.dll/README.md

 # elona.dll

-Replacement for `elona.dll`, a compiled module used by Elona for drawing item shadows.o
+Replacement for `elona.dll`, a compiled module used by Elona for drawing item shadows.

 ## License